Jadonus/Jadonus/README.md

 You decide which is which.

 At the moment my favorite project is Roads, a bible memory web app. https://roadsbible.vercel.app This is bound to sometime change however.
-Visit my [website](https://Jadonus.github.io/Homepage) if you want to read more, but for now bye :v:!
+Visit my [website](https://Jadonus.github.io/Homepage) if you want to read more, but for now bye! :v: